-I believe that was intentional on the part of director Chloe Zhao, to show that Fern—in the throes of nearly paralyzing grief—was incapable of truly experiencing joy at that point of her life.
+I believe that was intentional on the part of Zhao, to show that Fern—in the throes of nearly paralyzing grief—was incapable of truly experiencing joy at that point of her life.
 So, yes, Frances McDormand was fabulous in the role.
-Her understated restraint defined how emotionally locked up Fern was.
-She was brilliant to the extent that she brought subtle depth to a role that is essentially one-note: depression.
+Her understated expressions, limited physical presence and nearly nonexistent dialogue all defined how emotionally locked up Fern was.
+She was brilliant, to the extent that she brought subtle depth to a role that is essentially one-note: depression.

-Of course that’s real and accurate.
-But if this film is the first exposure the general public has to nomadism — and let’s face it, it will be for most — I think it will only reinforce the stereotype that we’re all some measure of eccentric, if not outright disturbed and possibly psychotic or drug-addled, and just barely a step above homelessness.
+Of course, that’s real and accurate.
+But if this film is the first exposure the general public has to nomadism — and let’s face it, it will be for many — I think it will only reinforce the stereotype that we’re all some measure of eccentric, if not outright disturbed and possibly psychotic or drug-addled, and just barely a step above homelessness.